junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 There are other medicines, called cough-helpers (or expectorants), that are supposed to make it easier to cough up the mucus.

-In truth, both kinds of cough syrups (cough- calmers and cough-helpers) are used far more than they need to be.
+In truth, both kinds of cough syrups (cough-calmers and cough-helpers) are used far more than they need to be.

 Most popular cough syrups do little or no good and are a waste of money.

-The best and most important cough medicine is water.
+**The best and most important cough medicine is water.**

 Drinking a lot of water and breathing hot water vapors loosen mucus and help calm cough far better than most cough syrups.